Evolution of QPOs in GX 339-4 and EXO 1846-031 with Insight-HXMT and NICER: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the Natural Science Foundation of Shanghai, Grant No.~22ZR1403400, the Shanghai Municipal Education Commission, Grant No.~2019-01-07-00-07-E00035, and the National Natural Science Foundation of China (NSFC), Grant No.~12250610185, 11973019, and 12261131497.
+This work was supported by the National Natural Science Foundation of China (NSFC), Grant No.~12250610185, 11973019, and 12261131497, the Natural Science Foundation of Shanghai, Grant No.~22ZR1403400, and the Shanghai Municipal Education Commission, Grant No.~2019-01-07-00-07-E00035.

 \thefigure{\Alph{section}\arabic{figure}} \thetable{\Alph{section}\arabic{table}}